LonamiWebs/Telethon/client/doc/concepts/chats.rst

 * Chat IDs are negative.
 * Channel IDs are *also* negative, but are prefixed by ``-100``.

-Telethon encourages the use of :class:`~types.PackedChat` instead of naked identifiers.
+Telethon encourages the use of :class:`~types.PeerRef` instead of naked identifiers.
 As a reminder, negative identifiers are not supported in Telethon's chat-like parameters.

 If you got an Bot API-style ID from somewhere else, you will need to explicitly say what type it is: